-Dr. Eugene Fitzhugh teaches undergraduate and graduate courses in physical activity epidemiology and research methodologies.
+Dr. Eugene Fitzhugh teaches undergraduate and graduate courses in physical activity, epidemiology, and research methodologies.
 His research has resulted in numerous publications in various public health, nutrition, and health promotion journals.
 He has served as editor for the American Journal of Health Studies and currently reviews papers for several other journals.
-As a physical activity epidemiologist, his primary area of research revolves around the relationship of physical activity to obesity and other chronic diseases across the lifespan.
+As a physical activity epidemiologist, his primary area of research revolves around the relationship of physical activity and obesity, along other chronic diseases across the lifespan.

-Prior to attending the University of Tennessee, Brittany earned her bachelor of science degree in exercise science from Salisbury University (Salisbury, MD) and a master’s degree in clinical exercise physiology from Ball State University (Muncie, IN).
-She is also a Registered Clinical Exercise Physiologist through the American College of Sports Medicine (ACSM).
+Prior to attending the University of Tennessee, Ashlyn earned her Bachelor of Science degree in Exercise Science, from Kennesaw State University (Kennesaw, GA).
+She is also a Certified Exercise Physiologist through the American College of Sports Medicine (ACSM).

 Dr. Dixie Thompson focuses her research on the health benefits of exercise for women and techniques used for body composition assessment.
-She is the author of numerous peer-reviewed publications (see below for sample publications).
+She is the author of numerous peer-reviewed publications.
 She also wrote six chapters in the 5th edition of Howley and Franks’ Fitness Professional’s Handbook.
 She is a frequent author of articles for fitness professionals and general audiences.

 Thompson is a Fellow of the American College of Sports Medicine (ACSM) and is quite active in professional societies.
 She is the current past-president of the Southeast Chapter of ACSM and is the associate editor-in-chief for ACSM’s Health and Fitness Journal.
 Thompson is also an editorial board member of ACSM’s Fit Society Page Newsletter and is former chair of Physical Fitness Council for the American Alliance for Health, Physical Education, Recreation, and Dance.